stoolio/css-animation-chainer/README.md

 Do not include `transitionProperties`, those are calculated automatically for you.

-The properties will be added to you element, and it will clean up after itself and leave your inline styles pristine.
+The properties will be added to your element, and it will clean up after itself and leave your inline styles pristine.

 ```
 var el = document.querySelector('.my-el');